ggetzie/APSAP/docs/general explanations.md

 The 3d models are sorted for each set of jpegs.
 Notice exactly the first model in the list is the one matching the 2d jpegs, on this occasion, it takes simply 5 seconds to confirm this model then we can check the next ceramic sherd.
 If we don’t have this sorted list, we may need to check 50 models before we find it.
 </sub>
 &nbsp;

-It is highly unlikely the underlying relationship between the individual similarity scores and actual similarity score is a linear one.
-But this formula is easy to understand and tweak.
-It also offers really good results.
-Currently, the factors by which the individual similarities multiply are tested by hand.
-As a result, an possible improvement in the future is to use machine learning or linear regressions to gauge a set of more accurate values.